The Benedictine Sisters of Kaunas

 The church was restored and reconsecrated in 1992.
 This was the first step towards our return to the convent and the revival of the community life.
 Since 2009 the church belongs to the Benedictine sisters and is considered to be the convent church.

 St. Nicholas church is rather unique both from inside and outside.
-The Gothic style tower of the church often appears in many pictures of Kaunas panorama, while the interior may come as a surprise due to asymmetrical space (it is the only church in Lithuania).
+The Gothic style tower of the church often appears in many pictures of Kaunas panorama, while the interior may come as a surprise due to asymmetrical space.

 The monastery of St. Benedict is a “school of the Lord’s service” (RB Prol., 45), in which: